EmceeEscher/Roy-the-Traffic-Cop/README - milestone 4.txt

 - Added a mechanic to remove crashed cars from the intersection by repeatedly pressing spacebar (an image will pop up on screen to signify when to press the spacebar)
 - Added some more sound effects and music tracks
+- Made it so cars spawn automatically now instead of needing to be manually spawned
 - Cleaned up a number of AI bugs:
   - Cars won't turn in a different direction than their turn arrow now
   - Villain cars won't change their turn direction when they are first in line now